stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-alt.md

 Decades of research on grading concludes that it is counterproductive, even harmful, to the process of education.
 If you care to examine it for yourself, Alfie Kohn [has conveniently summarized](http://www.alfiekohn.org/article/case-grades/) the key findings of this scholarship.

 For the reasons described by Kohn (and ones we explored in the fall term), *this class will not feature traditional letter grades for evaluation*.
-To be sure, I will evaluate your writing and give you rigorous feedback on how to improve.
+To be sure, I will evaluate your writing and give you rigorous feedback on how to improve (at least from where I'm sitting).
 You will receive similar feedback from your colleagues in the class.
 And you will also perform reflective self-evaluation of your writing and thinking.
 Ultimately, you will have to decide how best to express your ideas.
 But at no point will this complex, important work be reduced to a percentage or letter grade.

 At the end of the term we will reflect together on your progress, effort, participation, and performance; we will decide together what final grade to enter into Banner.
 This discussion about your performance in the class will involve our mutual reflection on the following topics, inspired by the grading contract in Asao B. Inoue's [*Labor-based Grading Contracts*](https://wac.colostate.edu/docs/books/labor/appendixa.pdf):